« View All Posts

 With six to 12 months of experience, you’re still pretty green in the industry.
 However, just as pay for drivers with three to six months of experience can anticipate an increase in pay as the industry changes, so can this category of drivers.

 A lot of drivers with six to 12 months of experience are now in a position where they can go to top-paying companies in the industry and get paid a premium.
-They can expect to make at least $70,000 per year.
+They can expect to make upwards of $70,000 per year.

 What is a Good Starting Salary for New Drivers?

-It’s tough to nail down a good starting salary for new drivers because the pay generally tends to be fairly low.
-The first year can be rough.
+It’s tough to nail down a good starting salary for new drivers because the pay tends to be fairly low.

-A good rule of thumb is if you take your current CPM earnings and calculate how much you’d earn in a year at that rate and it’s the equivalent of $40,000 or $50,000 per year (or higher), you’re doing well.
+A good rule of thumb is to find a carrier whose CPM pays out the equivalent of $40,000 or $50,000 per year (or higher).

 Once you’re past six months, you should easily be able to find a job that earns you $60,000 per year.
 After one year in the industry, you should be able to earn $80,000 per year and higher.